Chaos Group’s V-Ray Benchmark is a widely used tool for benchmarking your Processor and your Graphics Card.

-Because GPU Rendering Speed relies so much on various factors such as PCIE-Lanes, CPU Clock Speed and Number of Cores, it is important to note, that all of the here listed GPU Benchmarking times were taken with an Intel i7 8700K CPU.
+Because GPU Rendering Performance relies so much on various factors such as PCIe-Lanes, CPU Clock Speed, and Number of Cores, it is important to note that all GPU Benchmarking times listed above were taken with an Intel i9 10900K CPU (Single-GPU Scores).

-If you have a different CPU, it might be, that your Benchmark Score Results can be off a few seconds or even minutes, depending on your setup.
+If you have a different CPU, it might very well be that your Benchmark Score Results are off by a few hundred samples or even more, depending on your setup.

-In general it’s better to get a high clocking CPU, that doesn’t necessarily need lots of Cores, to make the GPUs render at maximum possible performance.
+For GPU Rendering, it’s better to get a high clocking CPU that doesn’t necessarily have many Cores to make your GPUs render at the maximum possible performance.
 Check our GPU Render Guide for an in-depth explanation of this.

-As always, there is no definite answer and it kind of depends on what you want to render.
+Well, the answer depends on what you want to render.
+Here’s why:

-The great thing about GPU Render Engines is, that you get extremely fast or even Live Feedback, and can iterate and tweak your Settings much faster and therefore more often than when rendering on the CPU.
-More iterations usually results in better Projects.
+The great thing about GPU Render Engines is that you get responsive or even Real-Time Feedback of your Scenes and can iterate and tweak your Settings much quicker and more often than when rendering on the CPU.

 There were times when GPU Render Engines were just not mature enough and lacked many of the features that CPU Render Engines offered.

-But nowadays, this argument is not valid anymore.
-GPU Render Engines such as VRAY-RT, Octane, Redshift, Furryball and many others have reached the same level as CPU Render Engines and have even overtaken them in some instances.
+But nowadays, this argument is fully valid anymore.
+GPU Render Engines such as V-Ray, Octane, Redshift, Furryball, and many others have reached the same level as CPU Render Engines and have even overtaken them in some cases.